pronovic/smartapp-sensortrack/README.md

 - Enter a project name and click **Create Project**
 - In the next screen, click **Register App**
 - Choose the **Webhook Endpoint** option
-- Paste in the URL for your webhook
+- Paste in the URL for your webhook and then proceed to the next page
+- Enter a name and description for the SmartApp
+- Under permissions, select the following and then proceed to the next page
+  - r:devices:*
+  - r:locations:*
+- Leave remaining optional configuration unchanged and click **Save**

+At this point, you will get a client id and secret associated with your SmartApp.
+Save off these values, because you will not be able to see them again.

-At this point, the SmartThings infrastructure will send a `CONFIRMATION` event to your webhook.
+Simultaneously, the SmartThings infrastructure will send a `CONFIRMATION` event to your webhook.
 The application will handle that event and log an application ID and a confirmation URL that you can see using `journalctl`.
 Copy out that URL and view it in a browser.
 This step confirms that you control the webhook.